matthew-pool/matthew-pool.github.io/README.md

 - Reproduction or redistribution for business purposes
 - Using this code or content in professional products or services

-For any commercial use inquiries, please contact me directly.
+For any commercial use inquiries, contact me directly at the phone number or email listed below.

 ## <img src="https://cdn-icons-png.flaticon.com/512/606/606203.png" width="30"> Portfolio
 [![Portfolio](https://img.shields.io/badge/Portfolio-Matthew_Pool-orange?style=for-the-badge&logo=react)](https://matthew-pool.github.io)